Yusuke Kato: Muktijoddha Sangsad KC

 Kato had his first stint with Muktijoddha Sangsad KC during the 2018–19 Bangladesh Premier League season.
-After spending the 2019-20 season with Sheikh Jamal DC he returned to the club, on 16 November 2020.
+After spending the 2019-20 season with Sheikh Jamal Dhanmondi he returned to the club, on 16 November 2020.
 Before the start of the 2021 Bangladesh Premier League season the clubs higher-ups decided against participating in the league due to financial problems.
 Kato helped the club tremendously by seeking help from the Japanese community and was able to get a donation of Tk30.
 The donations allowed the club to take part in the Bangladesh Premier League and they ended the season finishing in tenth place out of 13 teams which was safe from relegation.

 On 18 November 2021, before the start of the 2021–22 Bangladesh Premier League season, Kato retired from professional football and became a member of Muktijoddha's coaching staff for a short while.
 He is thought to be a modern day Muktijoddha Sangsad KC legend.